 What is Dutch elm disease?

-Dutch elm disease is a fungal disease that gets spread by elm bark beetles.
-Millions of trees around the world have been decimated by this disease, with the United States and Britain suffering big losses.
-While the disease has created an ecological disaster, it has also meant there is a lot of elm wood on offer in forests.
+Dutch elm disease is a fungal disease spread by elm bark beetles.
+Millions of trees around the world have been decimated by this disease, with the United States and Britain suffering significant losses.
+While the disease has created an ecological disaster, there is a lot of elm wood for fires.

 How hard is it to split elm?

 Splitting elm is hard work with a maul or axe.
-The wood is extremely hard and if left to season first, is almost impossible to chop.
+The wood is tough and, if left to season first, is almost impossible to chop.
 Instead of chopping each log in half, focus on splitting the edges and work your way in.
-Sometimes waiting for a very cold day to do the chopping can help with splitting elm.
+Sometimes waiting for a freezing day to do the chopping can help.

 Can elm be used in woodworking projects?

-Elm is a strong wood thanks to its interlocking grain.
-It is a versatile wood that can be used to make wheels, boats, farm buildings, toys, furniture, and good-quality axe handles.
+Elm is a strong, versatile wood thanks to its interlocking grain.
+Use it to make wheels, boats, farm buildings, toys, furniture, and good-quality axe handles.

 How do I know if the wood is elm?

-Working out wood varieties can be tricky, but with elm, it’s relatively simple.
-Look at the log’s grain and check for wavy annual rings.
-You’ll usually find the waviness is easier to see in the center rings.
-If you’re looking at the tree, check the leaves to see if they’re serrated with a slightly fuzzy layer on the underside.
+Identifying elm wood is relatively simple.
+Look at the log’s grain and check for wavy annual rings, which are easier to see in the center rings.
+The tree leaves are serrated with a slightly fuzzy layer on the underside.
 The leaves also grow individually along branches in a left-right-left type of pattern.

 What variety of elm is best for firewood?

-American elm is commonly grown throughout North America as it grows quickly and is hardy.
-It offers excellent coals but has a slightly lower heat output than other popular species like Siberian elm.
-Red elm produces more heat, is easier to split, and is invasive which makes it a good option for firewood.
+American elm is a fast-growing species that grows throughout North America.
+It offers excellent coals but has a lower heat output than other popular species like Siberian elm.
+Red elm produces more heat, is easier to split, and is invasive, making it a good option for firewood.

 Summing up

 Although elm doesn’t match up to popular firewood like oak or hickory, it’s still a reasonable choice for firewood.
-It often gets bad reviews for the smoke and aroma it gives off, but that’s because it hasn’t been dried for long enough.
+It often gets scathing reviews for excessive smoke and unpleasant aroma, which could be because the wood is unseasoned.

-If you choose elm for firewood, make sure it gets split straight away.
-It’s a stubborn wood that is hard to split and the longer you leave it, the harder it will get.
-Some may choose to save themselves the trouble and use a chainsaw to get the job done.
+If you choose elm for firewood, split it straight away.
+This stubborn wood becomes harder the longer it is left.
+Some may save themselves the trouble and use a splitter machine or chainsaw.